emma-bell/Microbial_MetaOmics/04_Binning.md

 done
 ```
-You'll need to submit this with an sbatch script calling the metabat image `metabat2.sif` and your metabat script `02_metabat.sh`.
+You'll need to submit this with an sbatch script calling the metabat image `metabat.sif` and your metabat script `04_metabat.sh`.
 You can use most of the same SBATCH parameters you used for concoct - the exception is that metabat is much quicker so you can reduce the time to 2 hours (and it will still likely be quicker than that).

 Congratulations, you now have more bins!
 You can find them in the **`04_binning/metabat/${sample}/bins_fasta`** directory.